wp-plugins/quick-featured-images/README.txt

 == Frequently Asked Questions ==

+= Where can I find the plugin in the WordPress backend? =

+There are two ways to find Quick Featured Images in the amdin area:

+1. Go to 'Media' => 'Quick Featured Images'
+2. Go to the media library 'Media'.
+At each image you will find a new link 'Bulk set as featured image'.

 = Who can see Quick Featured Images in the WordPress backend? =

 All users who have the right to **edit others posts** have the access to Quick Featured Images.
 As long as the user roles are untouched after a fresh standard WordPress installation both Administrators and Editors can use this plugin.